Gardens of Art and Architecture: Roberto Burle Marx, Oscar Niemeyer and Brazilian ModernismSeptember 8-20, 2024

 From Rio we fly to Belo Horizonte, where the Cerrado and the Atlantic Forest merge.
 The city boasts the iconic Pampuhla Complex, a modern city created by the foremost modernists of the day around a huge artificial lake.
 In addition to the Niemeyer/Marx collaborations, we visit Inhotim, an innovative new museum outside the city set within an incredible botanical garden.
 We have two days here to explore the extensive gardens and to view the remarkable art collection.

-Upon our return to Rio we travel to Serra dos Órgos National Park, a unique Atlantic Coast Forest Reserve alive with birds and wildlife.
-Our next destination is Petropolis, also known as The Imperial City of Brazil, nestled among the Atlantic Forest.
+Next, we travel to Petropolis, stopping en route for a tour of Ouro Preto, a UNESCO world Heritage Site known for its Baroque Portuguese colonial architecture.
+We continue on to Petropolis, also known as The Imperial City of Brazil, nestled among the Atlantic Forest.
 Although it is noted for its mild climate and beautiful surroundings, its main attraction is the former Summer Palace of the second Brazilian emperor, which is now the Imperial Museum.
-We will visit the palace and also see some iconic private Burle Marx gardens in the hills surrounding the city.
+We will visit the palace and also see several iconic private Burle Marx gardens in the hills surrounding the city.